ro-juja/probable-umbrella/README.md

 ### **10. Pre-mortems**

 - What are the risky aspects of the project? i. e.g. not enough data, limited compute resources, not knowing how to implement an interface, network latency, inference latency, etc.

 The risk we are facing on this project first is not to find a relationship between the tweets and the price of bitcoin.
 We still do not know if the compute resources we have are going to be enough to do the analysis we plan.
-- If your team fails to build the application you want, what do you think might have caused the failure?

 - What are the limitations of your application?

 Our application will only be able to predict whether the price will increase or decrease based on the tweets of the day.
 It won't be able to predict the exact price of the day.

 - What are the potential biases of your application?

 The main bias for our application is that we are only going to use tweets in English.
 Perhaps there is a stronger relationship with another language than with English that we won't be able to notice.